Brand System / Skin care / retail design / 1987-present

 Why is Aesop a brand system case?

 Aesop is filed as a brand system case because the visible consequence sits in that decision pattern.
-Aesop made restraint feel like product proof.
+Aesop turned restraint into proof by making packaging, stores, consultation, and formulation language repeat the same product belief.

 What can brands learn from Aesop?